Do payday loans affect your credit? How so?

 How do payday loans affect your credit rating?

-Just as with other loans, a payday loan can have a positive or negative impact on your credit rating.
+Just as with other loans, a payday cash loan can have a positive or negative impact on your credit rating.
 You might improve your credit rating if you pay it back on time, in full, without missing any deadlines.
 If you miss repayments or can’t keep up with your debt, the impact will be negative.

 Payday loans show up on your credit report.
 Your details are shared between the lenders and providers of credit ratings, like Experian and Equifax.